cosmos2718/Kimyubin/index.md

 ## Welcome to Yubin Kim's Page

-Welcome to Yubin's page

-Undergraduate student in Ewha Womans University, Department of Physics
+I am an undergraduate student in Ewha Womans University, Department of Physics.

-Currently a senior physics major, minoring in math and philosophy.
+I am currently majoring in physics and minoring in mathematics and philosophy.

 My research interests are in astrophysics, with particular interest in gravitational waves, multi-messenger astronomy, and artificial intelligence.